-- Proposal Summary
+- o Proposal Summary

-- Summary of proposed event/activities/purchases
+- Summary of proposed project

-- Location of events and site control details

-- Goals of proposed events/activities
+- o Building address and photographs, showing the areas of the proposed work in detail

+- Any available construction plans showing the proposed work

+- Contractor scope of work

 - Objectives and expected outcomes

-- o Workplan/timeline for implementation, including staffing plan
+- Workplan/timeline for implementation, including staffing plan

-- If applicable, details on partnerships.
+- o If applicable, details on partnerships

+- Narrative on the project that addresses Criteria C and D from Section III.

-Budget Proposal - make sure that your narrative covers the following:
+□ Budget Proposal - make sure that your narrative covers the following:

-• Summary of proposed expenditures, with justifications.
+• Summary of proposed expenditures, with justifications (1-3 contractor estimates).